MCP Tools

 execute_query

-Executes a GraphQL query or mutation against the All Aboard API and returns the JSON response.
+Executes a read-only GraphQL query against the All Aboard API and returns the JSON response.
+Use this tool only for query operations — use execute_mutation for mutations.

 Parameters: